Climate Impact Research

 © O. Romppainen-Martius, D. Steinfeld, S. Trefalt

-We are further interested in the statistical properties of extreme events such as the frequency, amplitude and co-occurrence of extremes, the spatial and temporal clustering of extremes, and the spatial extent.
+We are further interested in the statistical properties of extreme events, such as the frequency, amplitude and co-occurrence of extremes, the spatial and temporal clustering of extremes, and the spatial extent.

 Our mission statements:

-• We explore, characterize and quantify the dynamics and processes leading to meso-scale and synoptic-scale high impact weather and study how these events change in a warmer climate.
+• We explore, characterize and quantify the dynamics and processes leading to mesoscale and synoptic-scale high-impact weather and study how these events change in a warmer climate.

-• We provide climatological information on high-impact weather events in Switzerland, this includes pertinent statistical properties.
+• We provide climatological information on high-impact weather events in Switzerland; this includes pertinent statistical properties.

 • Our results are shared with the scientific community through specialized journal articles and with the general public via public lectures and press articles.